Dinorush/Brute4/README.md

 * Primary fire: Fires 4 rockets with a spiral flight path.
 * Alt fire: Fires a single, stronger, faster rocket for 2 ammo.

-*Offensive*: Grenade Launcher
+*Offensive*: Grenade Volley

-* Fires a burst of delayed-impact detonated grenades.
+* Fires a rapid burst of grenades that arm on contact.

-*Defensive*: Dome Shield
+*Defensive*: Mobile Dome Shield

 * Deploys a mobile Dome Shield that loses health over time and breaks when attacking or dashing.
 Disables sprinting.

-*Utility*: Ammo Swap
+*Utility*: Cluster Payload

 * Reloads Quad Rocket with 4 single-fire cluster-loaded rockets.